-Configure a Browser IDE at the Legacy Engine Level
+Configure a browser-based IDE at Legacy Engine level

-You can make a browser IDE available to any project within a Cloudera Machine Learning deployment by creating a customized legacy engine image, installing the editor to it, and adding it to the trusted list for a project.
+You can make a browser-based Integrated Development Environment (IDE) available to any project within a Cloudera Machine Learning deployment by creating a customized legacy engine image, installing the editor to it, and adding it to the trusted list for a project.
 Additionally, browser IDEs that require root permission to install, such as RStudio, can only be used as part of a customized legacy engine image.

 When a user launches a session, they can select the customized legacy engine with the editors available.
 The following steps describe how to make a customized legacy engine image for RStudio: